-Figure 11 shows head-to-head performance comparison data of our adaptive IoT trust protocol against two baseline schemes, EigenTrust [39] and PeerTrust [40], for the trust evaluation of a good node randomly selected.
-The environment conditions are setup the same way as in Figure 4 with P_M =30%.
-We see that while all protocols converge at about the same rate, our protocol achieves accuracy but EigenTrust and PeerTrust both suffer inaccuracy.
-Figure 12 shows the corresponding 3-dimensional view with P_M varying in the range of 20% to 40%.
-We see that the trust bias gap (difference to ground truth) for EigenTrust and PeerTrust widens as P_M increases, while it remains minimum for our adaptive IoT trust protocol against increasing malicious node population.
-This demonstrates the resiliency property of our trust protocol against malicious attacks.
-We attribute the superiority of our adaptive IoT trust protocol over EigenTrust and PeerTrust to our protocol's adaptability to adjust the best trust parameter (μ) dynamically to achieve trust accuracy despite the presence of a high percentage of malicious nodes performing opportunistic service attacks to boost their own reputation scores opportunistically and colluding (via bad-mouthing attacks) to ruin the reputation of this good node.
+Fig. 11 shows head-to-head performance comparison data of our adaptive IoT trust protocol against two baseline schemes, EigenTrust [39] and PeerTrust [40], for the trust evaluation of a good node randomly selected.
+The environment conditions are setup the same way as in Fig. 4 with $P_M = 30\%$.
+We see that while all protocols converge at about the same rate, our protocol achieves accuracy but Eigen-Trust and PeerTrust both suffer inaccuracy.
+Fig. 12 shows the corresponding 3-dimensional view with P_M varying in the range of 20 to 40 percent.
+We see that the trust bias gap (difference to ground truth) for EigenTrust and Peer-Trust widens as P_M increases, while it remains minimum for our adaptive IoT trust protocol against increasing

-Figure 11: Performance Comparison of Trust Convergence, Accuracy and Resiliency when P_M =30%.
+Fig. 11.
+Performance comparison of trust convergence, accuracy and resiliency when $P_M = 30\%$.